 The Spanish Government had argued that Williams had delayed too long in making her submission to the UN Human Rights Committee.
 Williams replied that she was not able to do so earlier due to the emotional stress and financial cost of nine years of litigation in Spain.
 Only when Williams was able to find free legal assistance from an NGO was she able to continue the case.
 The Committee noted the difficulty of obtaining legal aid and found no abuse (at para.
 6.3).

-The UN Human Rights Committee concluded that the law should be changed, that there should be an apology to Williams, and that Spain must "take all necessary measures to prevent its officials from committing acts as in the present case." (at para.
-9) The Committee also requested that the State party publish the opinion of the Committee and gave Spain until the end of December 2009 to implement the opinion (at para.
-10).
+The UN Human Rights Committee concluded that the law should be changed, that the Spanish government should issue a public apology to Rosalind Williams, and that Spain must "take all necessary measures to prevent its officials from committing acts as in the present case."
+The Committee also requested that the State party publish the opinion of the Committee and gave the government until the end of December 2009 to implement the opinion.

 The Open Society Justice Initiative will continue to act on behalf of Williams in order to ensure that an appropriate apology is given to her and that changes to the law are made.

-Complaint filed with Ministry of the Interior, later rejected.
+Williams files a complaint with Ministry of the Interior, which is later rejected.

-Complaint filed with National Police Headquarters, later rejected.
+Williams files a complaint filed with the National Police Headquarters, which is later rejected.